csst-sociotech/csst2022/docs/index.md

 # Reimbursement

 Thanks to support from the NSF, the Sloan Foundation, and the Texas iSchool, we are able to provide travel, meals, and accomodation, as discussed above.
 Details for filing reimbursements will be provided before the event.
 Please keep all receipts for reimbursement.

+[^1]: [Laura Dabbish, CMU](http://www.lauradabbish.com/) was listed as a mentor, but unfortunately cannot attend; she sends her regrets.